 Gathering your Materials

-Begin with the 2×4's.
-Cut ten pieces at 9" in length.
-Cut six more pieces at 1'-0, these will determine the height of the ledge.
-Last, take four more 2×4's and cut them down to 6'-0 in length, which will determine the length of the ledge.
-Below is a cut list referencing what else you will need and it's size.
+Now for the down sloping portion of the ledge.
+Gather your materials, begin with the 2×4's.
+Cut twelve pieces at 9" in length.
+Cut six more pieces at 11 1/2", these will determine the height of the ledge.
+Next, take two 2×4's and cut them down to 5'-8 in length, for the bottom.
+Last cut two more 2×4's at 5'-10 for the top.
+Below is a cut list referencing this and the other items that you will need and their size.

 |Material Cut List|